 Before I began meditating I felt that I had two advantages: I came from India, and because of my medical background, I had looked into the health benefits of meditation.
 So when I think of five things that I wish I'd known 30 years ago, I would amend the topic to "things I wish everyone knew."

 - Meditation is natural.
 It's not an exotic import from the East and the cultural values of the East.

 - Meditation is about mind, body, and spirit as one continuous whole, not three separate things.

-- The benefits of meditation probably go deeper than we imagine.
+- The benefits of silent meditation probably go deeper than we imagine.
 At the very least, genetic activity responds very quickly and substantially to meditation.